-To the north, you can see the sprawling city center of Cape Town.
-Nearby are the harbor, Lion’s Head Mountain, and the surrounding neighborhoods all melding together.
+To the north, you can see the sprawling city center of downtown Cape Town.
+Nearby are the harbor, Lions Head Mountain, and the surrounding neighborhoods all melding together.

 To see the east, you need to walk to the other end of the tabletop.

-At the end of the path, you can look over the huge mass of congested houses that make up the suburbs of Cape Town.
+At the end of the Maclears Beacon path, you can look over the suburbs of Cape Town.
 You can also see the long stretch of sand that is Muizenberg Beach, and the distant mountains and hills.

-Climbing this gorgeous beast of a hill is quite the accomplishment, and it’s a privilege to see all of Cape Town from above.
+Climbing this gorgeous beast of a hill is quite an accomplishment, and it’s a privilege to see all of Cape Town from above.

 Table Mountain Cable Car

-It’s definitely not as rewarding as hiking.
+It’s not as challenging or rewarding as hiking.
 But it’s an option for the less fit or for those short on time.

 If you have sensitive knees, take the cable car back down after hiking to avoid the stress of climbing down the steep hill.

-This is another one of the best Cape Town attractions.
-However, a local friend told me Lion’s Head is only worth hiking at sunrise or sunset.
+Lions Head Mountain is another one of the best Cape Town attractions.
+However, a local friend told me Lions Head is only really worth hiking at sunrise or sunset.